zsoftly/ztiaws/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for quickssm
+about: Suggest an idea for ZTiAWS
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---
 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]